grillo-delmal/grillo-delmal/README.md

 ### About me

-I'm the kind of person that enjoys to take things apart to see how they work 🪓.
+I'm the type of person who enjoys taking things apart to see how they work 🪓.

 My interests go from games to anime and VR.